Alexzihaohu/2021s1final/ccc.md

 iv.
 Uses same resources as other containers.

 - Guest OS
-  - Running on virtual Hardware will have their own OS kernels, thus introduce virtualization overhead.
+  - virtual machine run on virtual Hardware will have their own OS kernels.
 While container allows virtual instances to share a single host OS to reduce these wasted resources
 - Communication
   - Virulization communicate through Ethernet devices.
 Container communicate through IPC mechanisms
 - Security